-Rising precipitously, hundreds of metres above the ground, the Batu Caves complex is essentially a series of caves and cave temples discovered within a massive limestone hill.
+Rising precipitously, hundreds of metres above the ground, the complex is essentially a series of caves and cave temples discovered within a massive limestone hill.
+The limestone formations are thought to be over around 400 million years old.

-It is also one of the most revered Hindu sites outside of India, attracting thousands of pilgrims and tourists for over 120 years, especially throughout the annual Hindu festival of Thaipusam.
+It is also one of the most revered Tamil sites outside of India, attracting thousands of pilgrims and tourists for over 120 years, especially throughout the annual Hindu festival of Thaipusam which is usually held at the end of January each year.

 The compound comprises three major caves and a number of smaller ones.

-The largest and most popular, called Temple Cave or Cathedral Cave features various ornate Hindu shrines.
+The largest and most popular, called Temple Cave or Cathedral Cave features various ornate Hindu shrines under the 100-metre-high ceiling.

 To reach this opening and the ensuing view of the city centre skyline from the top, you first need to work your way up a steep flight of 272 steps.

 But before starting your climb into the high caverns, take a moment to marvel at the impressive golden structure of Murugan alongside.
 The statue is huge!
-Standing tall at 43 meters, it is one of the tallest Hindu structures in the world.
+Standing tall at just under 43-meters, it is the second tallest statue of a Hindu deity in the world.

-On the way up, be greeted by mischievous little monkeys as they frolic around the caves.
+On the way up, be greeted by mischievous little Macaque monkeys as they frolic around the caves.

 At the base of the hill on ground level, are two more cave temples, Art Gallery Cave and Museum Cave, both of which are full of Hindu statues and wall paintings depicting mythology and deities.